rodrigombsoares/origin-backend-assignment/README.md

 }
 ```

-And responding with risk scores for each insurance line as seen bellow:
+And responding with risk scores for each insurance line as seen below:

 ```JSON
 {